调节器

 摘要

-Abstract Cell cycle checkpoints are stringent quality control mechanisms that regulate cell cycle progression and division.
-Cancer cells often develop a dependency on the G2/M cell cycle checkpoint to facilitate DNA repair and resolve intrinsic or therapy-induced DNA damage.
+Cell-cycle checkpoints are stringent quality control mechanisms that regulate cell-cycle progression and division.
+Cancer cells often develop a dependency on the G2-M cell-cycle checkpoint to facilitate DNA repair and resolve intrinsic or therapy-induced DNA damage.
 This dependency leads to therapy resistance, continuous cell division, and disease progression.
-Targeting G2/M checkpoints has been heavily pursued over the past two decades and has progressed into clinical studies.
-Recent genome-scale functional genomic studies have revealed that Myt1 kinase, an essential but previously overlooked molecule for the G2/M checkpoint, is a promising target for multiple types of cancers.
-In this work, we summarize the latest discoveries in molecular targeting of Myt1 kinase and discuss the challenges and limitations in expanding its clinical application.
+Targeting G2-M checkpoints has been heavily pursued over the past two decades and has progressed into clinical studies.
+Recent genome-scale functional genomic studies have revealed that protein kinase, membrane-associated tyrosine/threonine 1, an essential but previously overlooked molecule for the G2-M checkpoint, is a promising target for multiple types of cancers.
+In this work, we summarize the latest discoveries in molecular targeting of protein kinase, membrane-associated tyrosine/threonine 1, and discuss the challenges and limitations in expanding its clinical application.

 科研通智能强力驱动